What is rate capping?

 Each year the Minister for Local Government will set the rate cap for the next financial year.

-A rate cap of 2.5 per cent for the 2016/2017 financial year was announced in December 2015, and applies to all Victorian Councils.
+A rate cap of 2 per cent for the 2017/2018 financial year applies to all Victorian Councils.

 What does rate capping apply to?